-Victoria Carter has been a guest teacher over the years, at various professional summer dance schools, & guest lecturer for the Society of Russian Ballet, Canadian Dance Teacher Association, & British Association Teachers of Dance.
+Victoria Carter has been a guest teacher over the years, at various professional summer dance schools, & a guest lecturer for the Society of Russian Ballet, Canadian Dance Teacher Association, & British Association of Teachers of Dance.

 Graduate of National Ballet School, 1969

 Cecchetti Society teaching certificate, 1969; awarded life membership, 2013

 Society of Russian Ballet (Vaganova) charter member, 1977; advanced teacher certificate, 1980

 Certificate for Outstanding Technical Merit and Artistic Development in Teaching, 2011